BioJulia/ProteinSecondaryStructures.jl/docs/src/explanation.md

 See the [DSSP secondary structure classification](https://pdb-redo.eu/dssp/about) for further information.

-The `code number` are used here to output the matrices of secondary structures obtained from trajectory runs.

 ## Data structure

 The outputs of the secondary structure calculations are vectors of `SSData` elements, with the following data, for each residue: